toemoe/string.h/README.md

   - Precision description: .*
   - Length description: L

 ## Part 4.
 Bonus.
-Implementation of the sscanf function

-Bonus assignment for extra points.
-You need to implement the sscanf function from the stdio.h library:
-- The function must be placed in the s21_string.h library.
-- All of the requirements outlined in [the first part](#part-1-implementation-of-the-stringh-library-functions) are applied to function implementation.
-- Full formatting (including flags, widths, modifiers and conversion types) must be supported.

-## Part 5.
-Bonus.
 Implementation of special string processing functions

 Bonus assignment for extra points.
 You need to implement some string processing functions from the String class (described [here](#special-string-processing-functions-from-the-string-class-in-c)):
 - The functions must be placed in the s21_string.h library.